 To fix this error, you need to follow the below steps

-The first thing is you need to get your Azure Subscription ID and Tenant ID.
+First, you need to get your Azure Subscription ID and Tenant ID.
 We need to use these two IDs in our PowerShell Script.
 To get these IDs, follow the below steps

 Login to the Azure Portal(https://portal.azure.com/)